MicahElliott/mrswlf/README.md

 **Note to QWERTYzens:** Mrs. Wolf has almost no overlap with qwerty.
-If you haven't trained for Colemak, you might want to start from scratch and head straight to one of [Oxey's tried and true layouts][3] or choose something from [Cyanophage][1] that suits your goals.
+If you haven't trained for Colemak, you might want to start from scratch and head straight to one of [Oxey's tried and true layouts][11] or choose something from [Cyanophage's visual list][1] that suits your goals.
+However, Mrs. Wolf competes statistically with the best of them; it just hasn't been tested outside of my own slow hands.
 (Or if you want a minor change with significant improvements yet minimal changes, see QWRT at the bottom.)
-However, Mrs. Wolf competes statistically with the best of them; it just hasn't been tested outside of my own slow hands.

 ## Goals